Interdisciplinary Brain research Centre

 IBRC has secured several research grants from various funding agencies such as DBT, DST, ICMR, UGC and CST-UP.
 Several alumni of this centre are leading scientists in national and international institutions.
-The centre has contributed to 25 Ph.D.'s, 12 M.Phil.'s and 14 M.D.'s in collaboration with Faculty of Life Sciences, Science and Unani Medicine.
+The centre has contributed to 26 Ph.D, 12 M.Phil. and 14 M.D. in collaboration with the Faculty of Life Sciences, Science and Unani Medicine.
 The researchers at IBRC have published numerous papers in various national and international journals.
-In the present more than ten departments from three faculties i.e. (Medicine, Life Science and Sciences), are working and collaborating with IBRC.
+At present, more than ten departments from three faculties i.e. (Medicine, Life Science and Sciences), are working and collaborating with IBRC.

-Neurosciences has been one of the thrust areas of most funding agencies of Govt. of India involved in developing academic and research centers as well as human resource development.
-There is a paucity of scientists and trained human resource in this field.
+Neurosciences have been one of the thrust areas of most funding agencies of Govt. of India involved in developing academic and research centres as well as human resource development.
+There is a paucity of scientists and trained human resources in this field.
 So, there is clamant need to encourage young students to take up the challenges of neurosciences.
 Being the first centre in India solely dedicated to brain research, IBRC at AMU is committed to fill in this gap and is very much capable to answer the riddles related to normal brain functioning and mechanisms of advance cognitive impairments through extensive research if positively supported and fostered.
-We are highly thankful to Vice Chancellor of Aligarh Muslim University, Aligarh for permitting IBRC to initiate its own independent Ph.D.
-(Neurosciences) programme.
+We are highly thankful to the Vice Chancellor of Aligarh Muslim University, Aligarh for permitting IBRC to initiate its own independent PhD (Neurosciences) programme.

-To achieve the leading position in Neurosciences by Interdisciplinary Collaborative Research, education and Innovation to translate basic research into clinical application for the betterment of society vis a vis Nation.
+To achieve the leading position in Neurosciences by Interdisciplinary Collaborative Research, Education and Innovation that transforms to clinical application for the betterment of society vis a vis Nation.

-· Innovative therapeutically future medicinal approach towards Neurodegenerative disorders and Neurooncology.
+- To develop Innovative therapeutic future medicinal approach towards Neurodegenerative disorders and Neuro-oncology.